 Did You Know?

-Research shows that children do better at school when their parents are involved in their education.
+Research shows that children do better at school when their parents are involved and engaged in their education.

-Being involved in your child’s education adds to their school experience and sends a clear message that their education is important to you.
+Being involved and engaged in your child’s education adds to their school experience and sends a clear message that their education is important to you.